kreinholz/Cemu/README.md

 # FreeBSD port of Cemu - Wii U emulator

 This is an unofficial FreeBSD port of Cemu, a Wii U emulator (https://cemu.info).
-On this branch, I build Cemu against my fork of the upstream Cemu repository, so no patches are necessary to get it to build on FreeBSD.
+On this branch, I build Cemu against my fork of the upstream Cemu repository.
+As of commit 4efa40c, the official Cemu sources will build on FreeBSD without patches, so my fork is no longer necessary.

 Cemu can be built with or without wayland support.
 I haven't tested it under wayland, only X11.